coreemu/core/docs/grpc.md

-A python client can be created from the raw generated grpc files included with CORE or one can leverage a provided gRPC client that helps encapsulate some of the functionality to try and help make things easier.
+A python client can be created from the raw generated grpc files included with CORE or one can leverage a provided gRPC client that helps encapsulate some functionality to try and help make things easier.

 ## Python Client